 Seek and follow professional advice:

-Consult your physician or a mental health professional.
+Consult your physician or mental health professional.
 Sometimes the help will come in the form of supervised medication to deal with your anxiety and stress.
 Many times counseling will help.